This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 To delete a promotion group,

-1. In the Promotions home page, click on the Delete icon.
+1. In the Promotions home page, click the Delete icon.

 2. Click the Yes button in the confirmation message.